WHAT TO DO IN BUDVA – TOP ACTIVITIES

-It is well known as a party and beach destination – I did not party and did not spend much time on the beach – because Budva has much more to offer.
+It is well known as a party and beach destination – I did not party and did not spend much time on the beach – but Budva has much more to offer.

 The town has a beautiful old town, mentioned in the historical records as the “Town of Illyria” more than two-and-a-half thousand years ago, with historic buildings, city walls, and more.
 The area is probably the busiest place.

 - If you want to spend time at the beach, bring your swimming clothes with you.

 - However, if you want to spend most of your time at the beach, then the summer months are probably the best time to visit.
-However, it gets busy during the summer months with tons of visitors (especially but not exclusively from Russia).
+It gets busy during the summer months with tons of visitors (especially but not exclusively from Russia).

 - By car, it is also very easy to get to Sveti Stefan.
-However, you can also get to Sveti Stefan by bus – it is quite easy and affordable.
+You can also get to Sveti Stefan by bus – it is quite easy and affordable.

 THINGS TO DO IN BUDVA IN A DAY OR TWO

 So, let´s get started with the best places to visit and the top things to see in Budva.

 Stroll Stari Grad – Old Town

 The Old Town of Budva is surrounded by medieval walls, with a fortress, towers, and gates.
-Over the centuries, it has been damaged several times.
+Over the centuries, it has been damaged a couple of times.
 The most severe damage happened in an earthquake in 1667, but another bad one in 1979 destroyed parts of the old town.

 The old town is a lovely representation of an old, European town – cute and charming.
 However, it surely is not as impressive as Dubrovnik.